supertimmyh/maxiplexi/README.md

 ## Full Description:

-Welcome to MaxiPlexi, the pioneering marketplace for accessory dwelling units (ADUs), blending authentic designs with the latest in AI customization and efficient project management technology.
+Welcome to OpenPlex, the pioneering marketplace for accessory dwelling units (ADUs), blending authentic designs with the latest in AI customization and efficient project management technology.
 Our commitment is to deliver a seamless, efficient, and financially savvy ADU construction experience.
 Here's how we ensure a comprehensive, personalized, and value-driven journey:

 1. **Intelligent Design Adaptation:**